Bioconductor/bioconductor.org/content/help/course-materials/extra/BioC2012_setup_guide.md

 * Tools/Shell will open a Unix command shell.
 This is useful for running commands like `R CMD check`.
-* To navigate the File pane to a specific directory, click the triple-dot button in in the top right corner of the File Pane:
+* To navigate the File pane to a specific directory, click the triple-dot button in the top right corner of the File Pane:

 <img src="threedots.jpg"/>